chunksnbits/store.pouchdb/README.md

 # Introduction

-pouchdb-collections is a simple wrapper interface around the popular [PouchDB](http://pouchdb.com/api.html) API.
+pouchdb-store is a simple wrapper plugin around [PouchDB](http://pouchdb.com/api.html).

-Inspired by the [Dreamcode API](http://nobackend.org/dreamcode.html), this library aims at providing a simple, but powerful offline-first solution to data handling.
+Inspired by the [Dreamcode API](http://nobackend.org/dreamcode.html) project, this plugin aims at providing a simple, but powerful offline-first solution to data handling.

-There is actually no functionality added, that cannot be achieved by using the original framework.
-But using it, may hopefully come a little bit more natural to you.

 # Methods